x5qubits/jColorPicker/README.md

 - High-DPI awareness.
 - Multi-display support.
 - No installation required.
 Just Color Picker is a portable application and can be run directly from a USB stick.
-- Copying the colour code to the clipboard with one mouse click or automatically.
+- Copying the color code to the clipboard with one mouse click or automatically.
 - Optional stay-on-top behaviour.

 ## Resources